MicrosoftDocs/azure-docs/articles/active-directory/authentication/concept-certificate-based-authentication-migration.md

 # Migrate from federation to Azure AD certificate-based authentication (CBA)

-This article explains how to migrate from a federated servers such as Active Directory Federation Services (AD FS) to cloud authentication using Azure Active Directory (Azure AD) certificate-based authentication (CBA).
+This article explains how to migrate from running federated servers such as Active Directory Federation Services (AD FS) on-premises to cloud authentication using Azure Active Directory (Azure AD) certificate-based authentication (CBA).

 ## Staged Rollout